viur-framework/viur-docs/source/quickstart.rst

-If you want to access data for which a skeleton is defined, it's highly recommended to use *only* that skeleton-api while working with those data.
+If you want to access data for which a skeleton is defined, it is highly recommended to use *only* the skeleton-API while working with those data.
 Corruptions might occur otherwise.

 ::